Mohit1288/India-Census/README.md

-# Project : India-Census
+# Project Name- India census 2011 dataset

 # Library Used in this Project

-Project Name- # India census 2011 dataset

 Object= Trying to show population based on community ,literacy rate, sex ratio, state-wise and all.